-The common detection methods of PCB Circuit boards in the production process are as follows:
+The common Detection Methods for PCB Boards in the production process are as follows:

 1. Manual visual inspection of 94v0 PCB board